Distinguished Alumni Award

 Wittchow was with Action Publications for 22 years before retiring in 2011.
 An active community volunteer, he received both the Cheers for Volunteers Outstanding Business Volunteer award and was the recipient of the first Leadership Fond du Lac Alumni Award in 2003.

-Born and raised on a farm near Rosendale, Wittchow attended UW-Fond du Lac from 1969 through 1971 and played basketball under Coach Dick Knar.
+Born and raised on a farm near Rosendale, Wittchow attended the Fond du Lac campus from 1969 through 1971 and played basketball under Coach Dick Knar.
 He then transferred to UW Oshkosh where he earned a bachelor’s degree in journalism.

 In 2000, Wittchow became a bone marrow donor to Nicola Coates, a young woman from Great Britain who was fighting a third round of cancer.
 His donation extended her life another 10 years before the cancer returned and took her life three years ago.